TimDer/AppRunner/README.md

 # AppRunner
 AppRunner is a tool to run multiple bash commands simultaneously.
-Which is very handy if you are developing an app and need to run the backend and the frontend at the same time
+Which is very handy if you are developing an app and need to run the backend and the frontend at the same time.

 ## How to build
-To use the AppRunner tool you need to build the executable with the build bash script
+To use the AppRunner tool you need to build the executable with the build.sh bash script.

 ```
 $ ./build.sh